 Compact, lightweight, and discreet, the XLR Lavalier Microphone from MAONO is the perfect choice for recording podcasts, videos, and more.
 With its 3-pin XLR connector, not only is it compatible with Zoom H4n, but it can also work with a variety of other sound recording devices.

-Designed to work omnidirectionally, recording sound in a 360º arc, this lavalier mic is guaranteed to give you clear sound quality and enhanced vocal pickup while reducing background noise.
-It will also securely hold wherever you place it thanks to the sturdy miniature metal clip.
+Designed to work omnidirectionally, recording sound in a 360º arc, this lavalier mic guarantees clear sound quality and enhanced vocal pickup while reducing background noise.
+Thanks to the sturdy miniature metal clip, it will securely hold wherever you place it.

 No batteries are required to get this microphone running either; it operates merely using the power provided by your device.
-The 6ft cable offers more flexibility when it comes to finding the perfect placement.
-Alongside the microphone, you’ll also receive a foam windscreen and a furry windscreen that are ideal for recording outdoors, and a 12-month warranty.
+The 6ft cable offers more flexibility when finding the perfect placement.
+Alongside the microphone, you’ll also receive a foam windscreen and a furry windscreen that are ideal for recording outdoors and a 12-month warranty.

 - An omnidirectional microphone that picks up clear sound and enhanced vocals while identifying and drawing out ambient background noise

-- Requires no batteries to operate, and simply runs off the power being provided by your recording device
+- It requires no batteries to operate and runs off the power being provided by your recording device

-- Has a generous 6ft cable and includes two windscreens and a 12-month warranty
+- It has a generous 6ft cable and includes two windscreens and a 12-month warranty

 - Although the 6ft cable offers a decent amount of flexibility for placement, it is slightly shorter than some others available

-One user praised its sound quality, while another noted that it’s a great value for the price.
+One user praised its sound quality, while another noted its great value for the price.
 The only downside seems to be the cable length – at only 4 feet, it may not be long enough for some applications.

-However, in general, the MAONO XLR lavalier microphone is a great option if you’re looking for an affordable and easy-to-use mic.
+However, the MAONO XLR lavalier microphone is an excellent option if you’re looking for an affordable and easy-to-use mic.

 4. Shure SM93 Lavalier Microphone

-The SM93 Lavalier Microphone from Shure is capable of recording high-quality sound despite its compact size, and the variety of mounting hardware and accessories included gives you ultimate placement flexibility.
+The SM93 Lavalier Microphone from Shure can record high-quality sound despite its compact size, and the variety of mounting hardware and accessories included gives you ultimate placement flexibility.